ivosdc/svelte-generic-crud-table/README.md

 # svelte-generic-crud-table
 Use as:
 - Web-component: `<crud-table></crud-table>`
-- or Svelte-component: `import SvelteGenericCrudTable from 'svelte-generic-crud-table`
+- or Svelte-component: `import SvelteGenericCrudTable from 'svelte-generic-crud-table'`

 See examples below...